The path of the object in the Contoso.com domain would resemble the following:

-In addition, there are two methods to defragment the Active Directory database in Windows 2000 and in Windows Server 2003.
+In addition, there are two methods to defragment the Active Directory database.
 One method is an online defragmentation operation that runs as part of the garbage collection process.
 The advantage of this method is that the server does not have to be taken offline for the operation to run.
 However, this method does not reduce the size of the Active Directory database file (Ntds.dit).
 The other method takes the server offline and defragments the database by using the Ntdsutil.exe utility.
 This approach requires that the database to start in repair mode.
 The advantage of this method is that the database is resized and unused space is removed.
 Therefore, and the size of the Ntds.dit file is reduced.
 To use this method, the domain controller must be taken offline.

 Limits for garbageCollPeriod:

 The minimum value is 1, and the maximum is 168 for one week.
 The default for the value is 12 hours.

 The minimum for Tombstone Lifetime is 2 days for the purposes of the KCC stay of execution calculation.